 Do Cats Have Blurry Vision?

-Have you ever been outside and attempted to call your cat home?
-Have you ever seen your cat just a few houses down and called yet received no response?
+Have you ever seen your cat just a few houses away and called, yet received no response?
 The vision fields and clarity differences are likely the reason.
-While you can see your cat as clear as crystal, there is a very good chance they can’t see you.
-Keep the “beyond 20 feet” rule in mind when attempting to call your cat inside for the day.
+While you can see your cat, there is a high chance they can’t see you.
+Keep the “beyond 20 feet” rule in mind when calling your cat.

 What Colors are Cats Attracted to the Most?